SAP-archive/abap-odata-smoke-test/README.md

 # Description

 ODATA services nowadays serve as a foundation of SAP Fiori apps and are therefore utilized at large scale.
-To ensure that services are working correctly after activation, this ABAP Report can provide simple ODATA smoke testing capabilities for all activated services all at once.
+To ensure that services are working correctly after activation, this ABAP Report performs simple smoke tests for activated ODATA services all at once, significantly lowering testing and post-activation efforts.

 Flow:
 * Evaluates all activated ODATA Services (as in transaction /IWFND/MAINT_SERVICE)